hugomilan/tlmbht/docs/vte/diff 1D line.md

 ### 5) Visualize the output.

 After you have run tlmbht, it created the output file cdiff1Li.m.
 In this tutorial, you do not need to worry about this file.
 We will run a script that automatically loads the data into Octave/Matlab.
-The script is the file vdiff1Li.m, which calls the analytical solver function D1_HEAT_f.m.
+The script is the file vdiff1Li.m, which calls the analytical solver function D1_HEAT_f.m ([click here to read more about the analytical solution and how to use this function]({{ site.baseurl }}{% link theory/ana/heat 1D TT.md %})).

 This part should be as simple as opening vdiff1Li.m in Octave/Matlab and running it (press key F5).
 It will show you two plots and textual information.
 The figure below shows the two plots and part of the textual information.
 Concentration is shown in the left figure and flux is shown on the right figure.
 The analytical predictions are shown in blue, the tlmbht predictions are shown in red, and the green shows the difference of the calculated fluxes.
 In the concentration plots, asterisks represent concentration calculated at the center of the TLM nodes and the circles represent the concentration calculated between nodes.
-You can see that the predictions are almost identical, which you can confirm by looking at the textual information that tells you that the mean concentration error was 0.11 % and the mean heat flux error was 0.32 %.
+You can see that the predictions are almost identical, which you can confirm by looking at the textual information that tells you that the mean concentration error was 0.04 % and the mean heat flux error was 0.34 %.

 You may note in the flux plot that the left most point has positive value while the closer points have negative values.
 This is because this is the point at the boundary and it represents flux going from the medium to that boundary.
 The negative values are representing the fluxes going into the direction of the lower concentration value boundary.
 Here, we observe that the core of the medium is acquiring concentration, which might not seem logical since this is the higher concentration boundary.
 However, we have a high intensity source (see cdiff1Li.tlm) that increases the concentration in the medium in a way that the concentration in the medium is higher than the concentration in both boundaries.